ismet55555/PDW-Asym-2Link/README.md

 #### Raw Data
 Each walker simulation run will result in a variety of results.
  - `p.sim.output.result_output_filename` - The file in which the simulation data text will be stored.
 Each simulation run yields one row of information.
 This is `DATA.txt` by default, however can be changed.
 In general all information related to anything yielded by the simulation run will be stored in the `results` struct variable (More information on that is explained below).
 A specified subset of `results` is automatically stored in a specified `DATA.txt` file.
 This file is made such that each row is one simulation run.
-You may add or remove the paramters saved into this file, by adjusting the file `\Simulation\Dependents\save_parameters.m`
+You may add or remove the parameters saved into this file, by adjusting the file `\Simulation\Dependents\save_parameters.m`
  - `p.sim.output.save_plots` - Saves any specified output plots. _(Under construction for now, however you can manually save each plot using the common `Save as ...`)_
  - `p.sim.output.results_dir` - The directory into which the data text file will be saved.